tolgee/documentation/blog/2022-06-09-localize-nextjs-application.md

 ---
 slug: how-to-localize-your-nextjs-application-with-tolgee

-title: "How to Localize your Next.js Application with Tolgee?"
+title: 'How to Localize your Next.js Application with Tolgee?'

 authors: [msurti]

-image: "/img/blog/nextjs-tutorial/3.webp"
+image: '/img/blog/nextjs-tutorial/3.webp'

-description: "Learn in this tutorial how to translate your Next.js application using localization tool Tolgee.
-Explore how to integrate Tolgee seamlessly with your app."
+description: 'Learn in this tutorial how to translate your Next.js application using localization tool Tolgee.
+Explore how to integrate Tolgee seamlessly with your app.'

 tags: [localization, i18n, Next.js, tutorial, integration]
 ---

 Ever wondered how to translate your web pages into different local languages of visitors visiting your website?
 That’s where the concept of localization comes into action.
 [Localization](https://www.w3.org/International/questions/qa-i18n.en#l10n) with reference to web pages is nothing but a process of translating your web pages into the local language of the visitor.

 <!--truncate-->